sorensenjs/sorensenjs.github.io/_posts/2025-02-28-what-wiki-worry.markdown

 perhaps even more damaging to recruitment.
 Being an administrator is a difficult task, as is amply documented in the report.
-If there is a loss of enthusiasm for the ongoing work of Wikipedia, why would people step forward to take this responsibility.
+If there is a loss of enthusiasm for the ongoing work of Wikipedia, why would people step forward to take this responsibility?
 I think the foundation could do a lot more to encourage people to become contributors - my own back of the envelope estimate is that the English Wikipedia is 20% complete - but that is a topic that is beyond the scope of the present discussion.